Lot4Fun/oceangraph-guide/docs/usage_guide/clustering.md

 2. Depth Range & Interpolation

-   - Only the range between 200 and 1000 dbar is used.
+   - The depth range used for clustering is dynamically determined based on the input profiles:
+     - **Minimum depth**: Fixed at 200 dbar to suppress the effects of seasonal thermocline and surface forcing
+     - **Maximum depth**: Automatically set to the 25th percentile of maximum depths across all valid profiles
+     - The maximum depth is capped at 1000 dbar and will not go below the minimum depth of 200 dbar
+   - If most of the selected profiles are shallow, the maximum depth threshold is adjusted downward to maximize data utilization.
-   - Profiles are linearly interpolated every 100 dbar within this range to align them on a common vertical grid.
+   - Profiles are linearly interpolated every 100 dbar within this determined range to align them on a common vertical grid.
-   - The upper 200 dbar is omitted to suppress the effects of seasonal thermocline and surface forcing.
+   - This adaptive approach ensures optimal clustering performance regardless of the depth characteristics of the selected profiles.

 3. Required Variables